JVital2013/vitality-goes/README.md

      -v /var/lib/graphite/log:/var/log\
      graphiteapp/graphite-statsd
      ```
 That's it!
-To verify it's working, go to http://graphitehost:8080/ and make sure you see something that looks like this:
+To verify it's working, go to http://graphiteip:8080/ (example: http://192.168.1.123:8080/) and make sure you see something that looks like this:

 ![Example of what Graphite should look like when installed](resources/graphite.png)